 If something has already been tried and didn't stick, that conversation belongs in the Diagnostic.
 That is usually where the answer lives.

 Two hours.
 One desk.
 One role.
-We look at the most repetitive task in your operation, map where AI can replace or reduce it, and leave with a clear build plan, not a slide deck.
-Not because it is a formality.
-Most AI failures happen before the build begins.
-The wrong task.
-The wrong tool.
-The wrong order.
-The Diagnostic prevents all three.
+The most repetitive task in your operation gets mapped against what AI can actually do.
+The session ends with a clear build plan, not a slide deck.
+Most AI failures happen before the build begins: the wrong task, the wrong tool, the wrong order.
+The Diagnostic settles all three before anything is built.

 I build the thing.
 Workflows, prompts, automations, and integrations embedded directly into how your team works today.
 Delivered in weeks, not quarters.
 The first person who uses it shows you it works, before I leave.
 There's no pilot period.
 No training module.
 No adoption curve.
 One desk changes.
 The rest of the organization watches it happen.